Testimonials from Scholarship Recipients

 In Her Own Words --- Career Preparation

 In February 2011 I was awarded a CUNY Adult and Continuing Education Scholarship through the Helena Rubinstein Foundation.
 With that scholarship I was able to take a nursing assistant course at CUNY-York College.
 I am writing this letter to express my great thanks to the continuing education department at CUNY as well as the Helena Rubinstein Foundation.
 As a result of being awarded this scholarship, paying for the course at York was less burdensome for my family.
 I also was able to expose myself to the healthcare field.
 I recently was employed with North Shore-Long Island Jewish health system.
-I am sure is I did not take the nursing assitant course at such a rigrous site such as York I would not have been prepared for the NYS Department of Health CNA exam or the interview process at NSLIJ.
+I am sure is I did not take the nursing assitant course at such a rigorous site such as York I would not have been prepared for the NYS Department of Health CNA exam or the interview process at NSLIJ.
 Thank you once again for considering me and awarding me this scholarship.
 As a result of it I obtained an entry level health care job and I am continuing my education by taking pre-med course requirements.

 - Karyn Haynes